shyim/shopware-store-api-bridge/README.md

-# Bridge between Shopware Store API and our Shopware Shop
+# Bridge between Shopware Store API and your Shopware Shop

 ## This project is experimental